 Here are four valuable uses for a business line of credit in the metal manufacturing industry:

-Equipment has a tendency to break or go out of date.
-You don’t have to be in the manufacturing business to understand that the timeline for the latter scenario is definitely a lot shorter these days.
+Equipment tends to break or go out of date.
+You don’t have to be in the manufacturing business to understand that the latter scenario’s timeline is definitely a lot shorter these days.
 But manufacturers cannot afford to lose productivity or fall behind schedule because they don’t have the proper equipment to meet today’s standards for efficiency.
-You can avoid such misfortunes by investing in preventative maintenance or simply replacing the pieces of equipment that are vital for maintaining the quality of your products.
+You can avoid such misfortunes by investing in preventative maintenance or simply replacing the pieces of equipment vital for maintaining the quality of your products.
 Up-to-date equipment also decreases the risk of liability cases or other related lawsuits.

 When you have an equipment financing option like a business line of credit at your disposal, you can replace equipment before it begins inhibiting productivity.
 You may have heard that equipment upgrades are eligible for state and federal tax rebates.
 This depends on the kind of upgrade, so you should speak to your accountant before assuming you’ll be able to write off your desired expense.

 One of the most common functions of a business line of credit is covering payroll.
 Manufacturing companies are constantly expanding their teams.
-In addition to increasing manpower on the factory floor, they must seek new salespeople and marketers to attract new customers.
+In addition to increasing the workforce on the factory floor, they must seek new salespeople and marketers to attract new customers.
 Unlike other industries, virtually every new employee of a manufacturing company is hired to increase efficiency or productivity in a relatively short period of time.
 A business line of credit is designed for short-term investments.
-So, until they begin to finance themselves, you can use a business line of credit to cover compensation for your new employees.
+So, until they begin to finance themselves, you can use a business line of credit to cover your new employees’ compensation.

 A big reason for a manufacturing company to avoid layoffs during the slow season is the time it takes to train new employees.
 Even the most attentive training process cannot guarantee that a manufacturing worker will be up to speed by the time demand picks up.
 These orders must be filled promptly to revitalize cash flow, so you can’t have new employees slowing down the rest of the team.
 A business line of credit allows you to cover payroll during slow periods and keep your experienced employees on staff.
 Work will flow smoothly when those orders start coming in.

-Tumultuous demand often results in tumultuous cash flow, which can make it very difficult to be approved for any type of small business loan.
-Companies like United Capital Source, however, are well-aware that in some industries, extreme ebbs and flows in cash flow are an inevitability, as opposed to a reflection of the business owner’s intelligence or work ethic.
+Tumultuous demand often results in tumultuous cash flow, making it very difficult to be approved for any small business loan.
+However, companies like United Capital Source are well-aware that in some industries, extreme ebbs and flows in cash flow are an inevitability, as opposed to a reflection of the business owner’s intelligence or work ethic.
 We regularly work with companies that require extra working capital to carry them over speed bumps leading into busy periods.
 The more profitable these busy periods are, the smaller the speed bumps will be.
-Uncontrollable factors shouldn’t stop you from accessing a business line of credit, and they won’t if you choose a business financing company that is not deterred by the reality of cash flow.
+Uncontrollable factors shouldn’t stop you from accessing a business line of credit.
+They won’t if you choose a business financing company that is not deterred by the reality of cash flow.

-United Capital Source has access to numerous business loans geared towards the various different financing needs of metal manufacturing companies.
+United Capital Source has access to numerous business loans geared towards metal manufacturing companies’ various financing needs.
 Popular functions include upgrading machines, purchasing equipment, investing in new technology, or increasing staff.
 But business loans don’t necessarily have to be used for revenue-generating activities.
-We’ve worked with metal manufacturing clients that were looking to cover an emergency, consolidate other debts or pay taxes without impacting cash flow.
+We’ve worked with metal manufacturing clients looking to cover an emergency, consolidate other debts or pay taxes without impacting cash flow.

 One of our specialties is facilitating the means to make large purchases with a single, upfront payment.
-Unlike the fixed payments of a lease, we can negotiate a payment structure that accounts for upcoming fluctuations in revenue.
+Unlike the fixed payments of a lease, we can negotiate a payment structure that accounts for upcoming revenue fluctuations.

 Speaking of fluctuations, working capital loans are typically best for neutralizing sudden changes in demand or increases in operational costs.
-A business term loan, on the other hand, might be better for financing resources related to larger projects that have several phases: research, development, and completion.
+On the other hand, a business term loan might be better for financing resources related to larger projects that have several phases: research, development, and completion.
 Borrowing amounts and terms are based on the number of months or even years that will go by before a return on investment (ROI) is produced.